 Until 20 September 2016 Mr. Dariusz Hajek has been acting as the Vice-President of the Management Board.
-As of the date of his resignation he held 562 shares of the Parent Company.
+As of the date of his resignation he held 562 shares of the Company.

-1.7.2 Shares held by members of the Parent Company's Supervisory Board
+1.6.2 Shares held by members of the Supervisory Board

-The number of shares and votes in the share capital of the Company held by members of the Supervisory Board as at the day of submission of this report is reflected in the following table.
+The number of shares and votes in the share capital of the Company held by members of the Supervisory Board as at the day of submission of this report is reflected in the following table: